ncpr1996/blogs_backup/clv24jc14000o08ic79byan2h.md

 ## **Introduction**

-* Cloud computing offers different ways for businesses to use and manage technology over the internet.
+* Cloud computing provides many online technology usage and management options for enterprises.

-* There are three types of cloud services: Infrastructure as a Service (IaaS), Platform as a Service (PaaS) and Software as a Service (SaaS).
+* Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS) are the three categories of cloud services.

-* Each service model provides different levels of control and management over IT resources.
+* There are variations in the control and administration of IT resources offered by each service model.

-* Understanding these models helps businesses choose the right one for their needs, whether it's building applications, managing software, or handling infrastructure.
+* Knowing these models makes it easier for enterprises to select the best one for their requirements, whether they are handling infrastructure, managing software, or developing applications.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1713091912960/039571fb-b180-4fd0-88da-2d0a455381a4.png align="center")